DagimDev/TutorialsHub/cssNotes/what-is-flex-box.md

 Use min-width/min-height to prevent content from shrinking too small.

 Test on small screens and with zoom to ensure items wrap/readability.

+Debugging Tips

+Use browser devtools: toggle display:flex on an element to inspect axes and alignment helpers.

+If alignment seems off, check for height/align-items/align-self conflicts.

+Collapsing items?
+Check flex-basis, flex-shrink, and min-width/min-height.